Skip to main content

 Giving access to an IAM User Group

-A detailed guide on defining the roles and policies can be found here.
+A detailed guide on defining roles and policies can be found here.

-Once you have followed the above guide to create the roles and attach the specific policies, you can add the role to the cluster's aws-auth config map to let the developers group access the cluster
+After creating the roles and attaching the policies, add the role to the cluster's aws-auth ConfigMap to grant the developers group access:

 eksctl create iamidentitymapping \